 User Personalization.
-Most of the work on user personalization focuses on Web search engines and is motivated by the concerns around the Filter Bubble effect [32].
-Hannak [16] propose a methodology for measuring personalization in Web search results, while Kliman-Silver et al. [21] propose a methodology for exploring the impact of location-based personalization on Google search results.
-Robertson et al. [38] focus on the personalization and composition of politically-related search engine results, and they propose a methodology for auditing Google Search.
-Le et al. [24] investigate whether politically oriented Google news search results are personalized based on the user's browsing history; using a "sock puppet" audit system, they find significant personalization, which tends to reinforce the presumed partisanship of a user.
+Most of the work on user personalization focuses on Web search engines and is motivated by the concerns around the Filter Bubble effect [33].
+[17] propose a methodology for measuring personalization in Web search results.
+[40] focus on the personalization and composition of politically-related search engine results, and they propose a methodology for auditing Google Search.
+[25] investigate whether politically oriented Google news search results are personalized based on the user's browsing history; using a "sock puppet" audit system, they find significant personalization, which tends to reinforce the presumed partisanship of a user.
+[45] analyze the effect of extreme recommendations on YouTube, finding that YouTube's auto-play feature is problematic.